-These two regions, separated by a good distance (then why are you grouping them, Tim?), produce less well-known wines than say Chianti or Barolo.
+These two regions, separated by a good distance (then why are you grouping them, Tim?), produce less well-known wines than say Chianti or Barolo – unless you’re a Lambrusco fan!
 That said, there’s still a fair amount of very good quality wine being produced here, even if the majority of their wines are destined for supermarket-grade bottles (or boxes, etc.).

 It would be impossible to forgo mentioning the town of Montefalco without also mentioning the Sagrantino variety.
 As with most varieties, this wine can soar to great heights, though most are just in the middle; I’ve really not found much/any on the very low-end of the scale.

 Some good whites come from this region, too, but most are just quaffing wines, which is fine, as long as they’re well-grown quaffing wines, and wines that remain true to the variety/blend and place (i.e. no use of excessive oak, gratuitous use of international varieties, etc.).

 The hills here are less pronounced, than say the undulating, sweeping and vast spaces in much of Tuscany.
 The wines here, too, are, on balance, less pronounced, I suppose.
 In addition, I plan to go (well) beyond the Orvieto and Greccheto whites, and the Sagrantino and Torgiano reds – the low-hanging fruit, as it were (pun intended!).